 Traditional manufacturing plants operate in silos.
 Individual facilities are silos as are individual machines within a facility.
 This results in minimal collaboration or knowledge sharing.

 Industry 4.0 technologies allow your production lines, business processes, and departments to communicate regardless of location, time zone, platform, or any other factor.
-This enables, for example, knowledge learned by a sensor on a machine in one plant to be disseminated throughout your organisation.
+This enables, for example, knowledge learned by a sensor on a machine in one plant to be disseminated throughout your organization.

-Best of all, it is possible to do this automatically, i.e. machine-to-machine and system-to-system, without any human intervention.
+Best of all, it is possible to do this automatically, i.e., machine-to-machine and system-to-system, without any human intervention.
 In other words, data from one sensor can instantly make an improvement across multiple production lines located anywhere in the world.

 Flexibility and Agility